Iuliu Hațieganu: Basics of Transylvanian medicine

 He was known since 1914 in the speciality literature through a study on alimentary galactosury, published in "Medical Journal" in Budapest.
 He was one of the university youth delegates to the Great National Assembly in Alba Iulia and upheld in the face of the Ruling Council of Transylvania the establishment of the University of Cluj.
 Subsequently, he will chair the first Congress of Physicians, where his friend, military doctor Iuliu Moldovan, appointed by the Ruling Council as secretary of public health problems, will report on the health status of the population in Transylvania, emphasizing the need to resume work at the Faculty of Medicine of Cluj.

 At 34 years he held his first university lecture in Romanian language in Transylvania, "Catarrhal jaundice problem", through which he laid the foundations of medical higher education in Cluj.
 In the interwar period, the medicine in Cluj had the most beautiful and full-time results.

 Along with Ion Goia, Iuliu Hațieganu gathered to desk outstanding specialists as Victor Papilian, Titu Vasiliu, Iacob Iacobovici, Constantin Ureche, Victor Babeș, Constantin Levaditi or Emil Racoviță.
 After the Second Vienna Award, Cluj clinics moved to Sibiu.

 Professor Hațieganu, whose name it bears today the University of Medicine and Pharmacy, was a rare example.
 But, the great merit of Hațieganu is that he has managed to create an exceptional teaching staff, who went on to date the value of Romanian medicine.
 Strong personality, he quickly coalesced a team, which was transformed into a professional team of elite, both at desks and in clinics.
-From own funds, Hațieganu established between 1930-1932 in Cluj a park for youth sports.
+From own funds, Hațieganu established between 1930 and 1932 in Cluj a park for youth sports.
 Iuliu Hațieganu Sports Park, on the shore of Someș River and with an area of 25 ha, was dedicated to the memory of his only child, dead at only 8 years.
 Currently, it's named after its founder.